You can add up to eight discs to your Cloud Server and you can choose from two grades of storage:

 Please note: You can’t decrease the size of a disc once it has been created.
 If you are not sure how much storage you require, better to choose too little than too much!

-Add a new disc (for Linux)
+Adding a new disc (Linux method)

 - Before adding a new disc, shut down your Cloud Server.